List of Kansas City Chiefs first-round draft picks

 Before the merger agreements in 1966, the AFL directly competed with the NFL and held a separate draft.
 This led to a bidding war over top prospects between the two leagues, along with the subsequent drafting of the same player in each draft.
 As part of the merger agreement on June 8, 1966, the two leagues began holding a multiple round "common draft".
 Once the AFL officially merged with the NFL in 1970, the "common draft" simply became the NFL draft.
 The first AFL draft was held prior to the start of the 1960 season.
 The first round of the 1960 AFL draft was territorial selections.
 Each team received a "territorial pick" which allowed them to select a single player within a pre-agreed upon designated region (the team's "territory").
 Teams then agreed on the top eight players at each position, who were subsequently assigned to teams by random draw, with each of the eight teams receiving one of those players.
 This process was repeated until all 53 roster spots were filled.
 Beginning in the 1961 draft, the AFL, using the same system as the NFL, began to assign picks based on the previous season's standings.

-Since the team's first draft, the Chiefs have selected 62 players in the first round.
+Since the team's first draft, the Chiefs have selected 64 players in the first round.
 The team's first-round pick in the inaugural AFL draft was Don Meredith, a quarterback out of Southern Methodist University (SMU); he was the team's territorial selection.
 The Chiefs have held the first overall pick twice, once in the AFL draft, selecting Buck Buchanan in 1963, and once in the NFL draft, selecting Eric Fisher in 2013.
-In the most recent draft, held in 2025, the Chiefs selected Ohio State tackle Josh Simmons.
+In the most recent draft, held in 2026, the Chiefs selected LSU cornerback Mansoor Delane and Clemson defensive tackle Peter Woods.